ProjectHopper/D-BasicGraphics/00-Master.md

 %--
 ###Two Sample t-test

-\begin{itemize
-\item The two-sample t-test is one of the most commonly used hypothesis tests. \item It is applied to compare whether the average difference between two groups is really significant or if it is due instead to random chance. \item It helps to answer questions like whether the average success rate is higher after implementing a new sales tool than before, \item or whether the test results of patients who received a drug are better than test results of those who received a placebo.
+*  The two-sample t-test is one of the most commonly used hypothesis tests. *  It is applied to compare whether the average difference between two groups is really significant or if it is due instead to random chance. *  It helps to answer questions like whether the average success rate is higher after implementing a new sales tool than before, *  or whether the test results of patients who received a drug are better than test results of those who received a placebo.
-\item
+*
 $H_{0: \mu_{x = \mu_{y \quad v \quad \mu_{x \neq \mu_{y$\\
-\end{itemize

 %--